Lighting

 - Puck controller is small and can get buried on a cluttered desk

-Best for: Anyone who wants the best monitor lighting experience and values both functional illumination and ambient aesthetics.
-Setup tour regulars will recognize it immediately.
+The right pick for anyone who wants the complete monitor lighting experience and values both functional desk illumination and ambient backlight aesthetics.

 - Auto-dimming ambient sensor